kelleyblackmore/ServerInspector/docs/SECURITY.md

 ## Security Best Practices

-When contributing to ServerInspect, please follow these security best practices:
+When contributing to serverinspector, please follow these security best practices:

 1. **No hardcoded secrets** - Use environment variables for sensitive data
 2. **Input validation** - Validate all user inputs